EliahKagan/embed-encode/why.md

 versions](https://github.com/openai/openai-python/pull/146) of all those functions, which I am omitting for simplicity.)

-Either way,
-`openai.Embedding.create` is ultimately used.
+Either way, `openai.Embedding.create` is ultimately used.
 The `get_embedding` and `get_embeddings` functions call `openai.Embedding.create`.
 They do not pass an `encoding_format` argument.

-When `openai.Embedding.create` is called without an `encoding_format` argument--whether because you used those higher level functions, or because you called it directly and used only officially documented arguments--it requests the float32 coordinates as a [Base64](https://en.wikipedia.org/wiki/Base64) string.
+When `openai.Embedding.create` is called without an `encoding_format` argument—whether because you used those higher level functions, or because you called it directly and used only officially documented arguments—it requests the float32 coordinates as a [Base64](https://en.wikipedia.org/wiki/Base64) string.
 Base64 encodes binary data losslessly in a text format suitable for transmission over a network.
 Note that the "64" in base64 is not conceptually